 I’m a frequent flyer at My Old Place for a reason, it gives me maximum flavour and maximum bang for my buck, each and every time I come here.
 Sister restaurant to Gourmet San, it’s a very cheap specialist Szechuan cuisine located in close proximity to Liverpool St, a short trundle from my office.
 This means maximum visits with maximum convenience.
 The food authentic, fresh and full of bold flavours and you’ll even walk away with change from 20 quid!
 Don’t expect silver service though, or great decor, some might argue the floors are a bit sticky, staff may appear to be abrupt, it may be down to language barriers, but don’t take offence, just ask nicely and you will get.
 They have always taken care of me even though it took two years before I got a smile from one of their longest standing waitresses.
 But know this, if you care about your food and want it to come out quickly, flawlessly, piping hot and have lot of it then come here and see for yourself.

 I’ll let you know what ‘must haves’ you need to order:

-Stew fried aubergine is deep fried, comes at you like molten larvae, so beware.
-You’ll get so much rewarding umami, oyster sauce richness and it’s all freshened up with freshly chopped coriander.
+“Stew fried aubergine” is lightly coated in flour so it’s crisp when fried so comes at you like molten larvae, so be warned unless you like the roof of your mouth roasted.
+You’ll get so much rewarding umami, sticky oyster sauce richness too and it’s all freshened up by the balance of freshly chopped coriander.
 Amazing.

-88-90 Middlesex St, London E1 7EZ
+Address: 88-90 Middlesex St, London E1 7EZ